 If you like strength training, have you tried Animal Flow?

 If nature is your happy place, have you tried a guided walk?

 If it hurts to stand, have you tried chair Yoga or chair dancing?

 KEEP EXPLORING UNTIL YOU FIND SOMETHING YOU LOVE.

 Find the movements and physical activities that will put your body into the relaxation response.
 (A term first introduced by Dr. Herbert Benson to essentially describe the opposite of the stress response.)

 Find workouts that feel gentle and kind to your body... and totally light you up.
 Try activities that both stretch your tight muscles and strengthen your weak muscles, so that you can move more easily throughout the day.
 Focus on exercise that strengthen your "powerhouse muscles" (the group of muscles at the center of the body that keep us stable and secure), so that you can reduce pain and inflammation in other areas like the back or hips.

 Because THIS exploration is how you safely exercise with chronic illness and autoimmune disease.
 You let your body, and your JOY, lead the way.

-Because movement IS meant to be fun!
-EVEN IF you can only do a little bit at a time or it doesn't look anything like it used to.
+Because "play" is why we move, right?
+Movement is meant to be fun...
+EVEN IF we can only do a little bit at a time or it doesn't look anything like it used to.